Welcome to today's edition of the Rush 24-7 podcast.

 I'll take it.

-That is a number that's going to that that that's not gonna sit well with the Democrats and the media after all of the attention that guns and the second amendment have received with all of the literally again living in a different world comments from people like Bob Schiefer and Tom Brokaw.
+That is a number That's not going to sit well with the Democrats and the media after all of the attention that guns and the Second Amendment have received with all of the literally again living in a different world comments from people like Bob Schieffer and Tom Brokaw.

 What was it?

-Schiefer compared taking out the NRA to taking out Hitler, Tom Brokaw, the anchor emeritus at NBC News, has compared getting rid of the second amendment to the Civil Rights Act of 1965.
+Tom Brokaw, the anchor emeritus at NBC News, has compared getting rid of the Second Amendment to the Civil Rights Act of 1965.

 I swear these people get attached to stories.

-I I I'm gonna tell you right now what happened with uh Dr. King and the Civil Rights Act and the marches uh in the 60s, I'm telling you, are still perhaps for certain aged media people, the most formative experience in their professional lives, and everything gets related back to that.
+I'm going to tell you right now what happened with Dr. King and the Civil Rights Act and the marches in the 60s, I'm telling you, are still perhaps for certain aged media people the most formative experience in their professional lives and everything gets related back to that.

-Everything, you know, that the country we still we still have water hoses and dogs being used.
+Everything, you know, the country we still have water hoses and dogs being used.

-And people buying guns, people buying guns and trying to protect and save the second amendment, are being equated by time brocos, the same people that oppose the Civil Rights Act.
+How in the world do you compare what's happening now post-Sandy hook and people buying guns, people buying guns and trying to protect and save the Second Amendment are being equated by Tom Brokaw is the same people that opposed the Civil Rights Act.

-I think this this I wasn't even gonna use this, but here it is.
+I think this, this, I wasn't even going to use this, but here it is.

 Let's grab it.